vjcspy/simple-typescript-webpack-starter/readme.md

-# Minimalist TypeScript webpack Starter
+# Simple TypeScript webpack Starter

 This is a bare minimum starter kit to get you going with your [TypeScript](https://www.typescriptlang.org/) and [webpack](https://webpack.js.org/) experiments.